serhioms/DisruptorFlow/README.md

 ## Exception Handler

 Exception Handler is generic class which flow disruptor call on any exception happen during task execution.
-There is default handler implemented as simple as System.err messenger.
+There is a default handler implemented as simple as System.err messenger.

 	    dflow.setExceptionHandler(new ExceptionHandler<TestContext>(){
 	        @Override